ibm-cloud-docs/containers/ts-cluster-debug.md

 4. For issues in open source projects that are used by {{site.data.keyword.cloud_notm}}, see the [IBM Open Source and Third Party policy](https://www.ibm.com/support/pages/node/737271){: external}.
 For example, you might check the Kubernetes [open issues](https://github.com/kubernetes/kubernetes/issues){: external}.

-## Step 2: Get your cluster state and status and review the common issues
+## Get your cluster state and status and review the common issues
 {: #ts-2}
 {: step}